The Complete Guide to the Different Types of Tennis Court Surfaces

 1. Hard Tennis Courts

-Hard courts are built on asphalt or concrete and coated with acrylic layers that add traction, color, and sometimes cushioning.
+Hard court surfaces are typically constructed with an asphalt or concrete base, coated with acrylic layers that add traction, color, and sometimes cushioning.
+These rigid materials provide a solid, inflexible foundation that ensures durability and consistent play.
+Concrete courts and asphalt courts are common types of hard court surfaces, each with their own characteristics and maintenance needs.
 They’re the most common type of tennis court in the U.S.

 Playability: